YusufBolden/Assessment-Survey/README.md

 The following libraries were imported:

-"import pandas as pd" - used import the vast toolkit that provides numerous tools for data analysis such as data structure and operations for manipulating numerical tables and times series.
+`import pandas as pd` - used import the vast toolkit that provides numerous tools for data analysis such as data structure and operations for manipulating numerical tables and times series.
 Pandas is abbreviated as pd as a matter of ease in typing.

-"import os" - used to import the miscellaneous operating system interfaces from the os library
+`import os` - used to import the miscellaneous operating system interfaces from the os library

-"import requests" - allows HTTP requests to be made.
+`import requests` - allows HTTP requests to be made.

-"import json" - JSON is used to covert the python dictionary into a json string that can be written to a file
+`import json` - JSON is used to covert the python dictionary into a json string that can be written to a file

-"import sys" - SYS is a library of system-specific parameters and functions.
+`import sys` - SYS is a library of system-specific parameters and functions.

 # Validating user inputs
 ### Checking Yes/No inputs

 After the intial question, which asks the user to input the user's name, each subsequent question is contolled by a while loop and within each while loop are if/else statements that contol the output (response to user).
 The first two (2) questions contain a while loop within the while loop that gives the user two (2) attemps to correctly answer the qualifying question.
-Should user fail to qualify on either question, the system will exit via sys.exit as shown below in Example 1.
+Should user fail to qualify on either question, the system will exit via `sys.exit` as shown below in Example 1.
 When a user's input is accepted, the While loop breaks and moves on to the next question.
 ```
 EXAMPLE 1